mkelleher921/docs-product/01-Culture/03-Communication.md

 Product Managers are accountable to communication standards with both internal teams and external stakeholders that may exceed other areas of P&E. As the owners of our areas, it is very important for us to maintain healthy communication channels where our products are being developed and used.
 It is important for us to proactively seek information to find needed product improvements, as well as advocate for technology and products that bring us closer to our area’s respective goals.

+PMs at ATTN: always put empathy first.
+We understand that all teams have their own goals and needs… our job is to collaboratively support these goals as well as prioritize the order in which we work on products to support the overall company goals of ATTN:

+We will always accept and be open to feedback wherever possible.
+Feedback is always good feedback… and we want an open door policy for all stakeholders and teams to get feedback early and often

 ## With Product Designers

 Product Managers and Product Designers are closely aligned at ATTN:, and we aim to welcome their feedback and expertise wherever possible.
 When bringing an initial specification to the Product Design team, there are a few standards we abide to: